 4. Try to create a timeless look and stay away from fads in your engagement wardrobe.
 I grew up in the 90’s so I know a thing or two about poor clothing choices.
 So let’s leave the track suit at home for this one.

 5. Bring accessories to swap out with your outfits!
 A necklace or bracelet can change the look of an outfit for ladies and are easy to slip on and off to create variety in the album.
+The same goes for a suit jacket and tie for guys.
+It’s always a great idea to start off fancy AF and get more casual from there.

 6. Keep it simple by sticking to no more than two outfits.
 It’s better to focus on each other and have genuine emotion and expressions in your photos than to have 7 different shirts with the same pose and smile.